viniciusLambert/analyse-data-science-articles/README.md

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here]() TODO: ARTICLE.
+The main findings of the code can be found at the post available [Here](https://medium.com/@viniciuslambert/how-to-make-more-attractive-articles-for-data-scientists-f96b92c1dd70)

 ## Data

-The data analysed in this notebook was collected by me, using the code present [Here] (https://github.com/viniciusLambert/medium-scraping/blob/main/scrap.ipynb).
+The data analysed in this notebook was collected by me, using the code present [Here](https://github.com/viniciusLambert/medium-scraping/blob/main/scrap.ipynb).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>